fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+Al-Masih ad-Dajjal ('Deceitful Messiah'), is blind in one eye, and will deceive starving masses -- especially the Jews -- by performing miracles.
+He will raise an army that will kill and conquer, and corner his nemesis, the Mahdi, along with a small army of Muslim fighters in Jerusalem.
+Jesus will descend from heaven just in time to kill him and defeat his army.

-One of Dajjal's eyes will be like a bad grape. one third of the earth for one year the rain will stop. on the second year 2/3 will be rainless.
+* One of Dajjal's eyes will be like a bad grape.
+* One third of the earth for one year the rain will stop. on the second year 2/3 will be rainless.
-Dajjal will pretent that he can resurrect people from the dead but it will be jinns who will imitate people's parents.
+* Dajjal will pretent that he can resurrect people from the dead but it will be jinns who will imitate people's parents.

-Dajjal will be the biggest trial for humankind since they were sent to the Earth.
+* Dajjal will be the biggest trial for humankind since they were sent to the Earth.

+There are also depictions of Dajjal (Anti-Christ) in the Bible.
 In Daniel 8:23-26, Daniel sees a vision of a ram the horns of which grow up to the skies an he doesn't know the interpretation of this vision.
 So then he sees a man llike looking figure and hears: "Gabriel, tell him the meaning of the vision".
 Gabriel explains to Daniel that in the latter part of their reign when rebels have become completely wicked, a fierce-looking king, a master of intrigue will arise.
 He will become very strong, but not by his own power.
 He will cause astounding devastation and will succeed in whatever he does.
 He will destroy those who are mighty, the holy priests.
 He will cause deceit to prosper, and he will consider himself superior.
 Yet he will be destroyed, but not by human power.

 The vision of the evenings and mornings that has been given you is true, but seal up the vision, for it concerns the distant future.

 Gabriel had such strong impact on Daniel that he had to recover several days.